-The Associate Schools programme is the RSC's new partnership programme with Regional Theatres and schools across England.
+The Associate Schools programme is our new partnership programme with Regional Theatres and schools across England.

 100% of surveyed hub and cluster school teachers reported that participation in the LPN programme had enhanced their skills, knowledge and confidence in the teaching of Shakespeare.
 LPN evaluation report

 Building on the inheritance of the LPN, the fundamental ambition of the Associate Schools programme remains the same: to bring about a significant change in the way young people experience, engage with, and take ownership of the work of Shakespeare.
 Teachers will learn to explore Shakespeare with their students in the way actors do in a rehearsal room, using dynamic, active approaches.

 The programme is open to secondary, primary and special state schools in England and we seek to recruit schools that serve areas of relatively high socio-economic deprivation.